-There may be wide fluctuations in the market value of our common stock as a result of many factors.
-From our IPO through February 1, 2020, the sales price of our common stock as reported by the NYSE has ranged from a low sales price of \$28.14 on April 15, 2014 to a high sales price of \$143.33 on January 22, 2020.
-Some factors that may cause the market price of our common stock to fluctuate, in addition to the other risks mentioned in this section and in our 2019 Annual Report, are:
+Our common stock has a limited trading history and there may be wide fluctuations in the market value of our common stock as a result of many factors.
+From our IPO through December 31, 2018, the sales price of our common stock as reported by the NYSE has ranged from a low sales price of \$28.14 on April 15, 2014 to a high sales price of \$96.57 on November 1, 2018.
+Some factors that may cause the market price of our common stock to fluctuate, in addition to the other risks mentioned in this section and in our 2018 Annual Report, are:

-- our operating performance and the performance of our competitors; - our or our competitors' press releases, other public announcements and filings with the SEC regarding new products or services, enhancements, significant contracts, acquisitions or strategic investments; - changes in earnings estimates or recommendations by securities analysts, if any, who cover our common stock; - changes in our investor base; - failures to meet external expectations or management guidance; - fluctuations in our financial results or the financial results of companies perceived to be similar to us; - changes in our capital structure or dividend policy, future issuances or repurchases of securities, sales of large blocks of common stock by our stockholders or the incurrence of additional debt; - reputational issues; - changes in general economic and market conditions in any of the regions in which we conduct our business; - the arrival or departure of key personnel; - the actions of speculators and financial arbitrageurs (such as hedge funds); - changes in applicable laws, rules or regulations and other dynamics; and - other developments or changes affecting us, our industry or our competitors.
+- our operating performance and the performance of our competitors; - our or our competitors' press releases, other public announcements and filings with the SEC regarding new products or services, enhancements, significant contracts, acquisitions or strategic investments; - · changes in earnings estimates or recommendations by securities analysts, if any, who cover our common stock; - changes in our investor base; - · failures to meet external expectations or management guidance; - fluctuations in our financial results or the financial results of companies perceived to be similar to us; - changes in our capital structure or dividend policy, future issuances of securities, sales of large blocks of common stock by our stockholders or the incurrence of additional debt; - reputational issues; - · changes in general economic and market conditions in any of the regions in which we conduct our business; - the arrival or departure of key personnel; - the actions of speculators and financial arbitrageurs (such as hedge funds); - · changes in applicable laws, rules or regulations and other dynamics; and other developments or changes affecting us, our industry or our competitors.